Breaking New Ground: Kymriah™ is the first CAR T-cell therapy approved by the by the FDA

-On the 30th August 2017, KymriahTM (tisagenlecleucel, try saying that three times fast!) became the first gene therapy approved by the US Food and Drug Administration (FDA) and was granted priority review and breakthrough therapy designations.
-KymriahTM is a cell-based gene therapy approved for the treatment of patients up to 25 years of age with B-cell precursor acute lymphoblastic leukaemia (all) that is refractory or in second or later relapse.
-As a chimeric antigen receptor T-cell (CAR‑T) therapy, KymriahTM is a truly personalised medicine.
-A patient’s own T-cells are isolated from their blood and sent to a manufacturing center where the cells are genetically modified to include a new gene that codes for a specific protein, a chimeric antigen receptor (CAR).
-The modified cells are then infused back into the patient, with the modified T‑cells equipped to target and destroy leukaemia cells displaying CD19 on their surface.
-The cost of this personalized medicine is not cheap, it is priced at $475,000 dollars per treatment course.
+On the 30th August 2017, KymriahTM (tisagenlecleucel, try saying that three times fast!) became the first chimeric antigen receptor T-cell (CAR T-cell) therapy approved by the US Food and Drug Administration (FDA) having previously been granted priority review and breakthrough therapy designations.
+KymriahTM is a cell based therapy approved for the treatment of patients up to 25 years of age with B‑cell precursor acute lymphoblastic leukaemia (ALL) that is refractory or in second or later relapse.
+KymriahTM is a truly personalised medicine.
+A patient’s own T-cells are isolated from their blood and sent to a manufacturing centre where the cells are genetically modified to include a new gene that codes for a specific protein, a chimeric antigen receptor (CAR).
+The modified cells are then infused back into the patient, with the modified T cells equipped to target and destroy leukaemia cells displaying CD19 on their surface.
+The cost of this personalised medicine is not cheap, it is priced at $475,000 dollars per treatment course.
 However, KymriahTM addresses an important unmet need.
 The prognosis for patients with relapsed of refractory B-cell precursor ALL is poor; less than 10% of patients survive 5 years (1).

 Efficacy results highlight why KymriahTM received FDA approval.
 Results from the ELIANA trial reported that 83% (52/63) of paediatric patients treated with KymriahTM achieved complete remission within 3 months (2).
 Although the long-term efficacy results are keenly anticipated, the short-term results are promising.